webfactory/webfactory-visibility-filter-bundle/README.md

 doctrine:
     orm:
         filters:
-            visibility: Webfactory\VisibilityFilterBundle\Filter\DoctrineSQLFilter
+            visibility: Webfactory\VisibilityFilterBundle\Filter\StrategyConsideringSQLFilter
 ```

-Important: The YAML key of the filter needs to be the same as the constant `DoctrineSQLFilter::NAME` (`'visibility'`),
+Important: The YAML key of the filter needs to be the same as the constant `StrategyConsideringSQLFilter::NAME` (`'visibility'`),
 otherwise the filter won't be activated on requests.

 ## Replacing the filter strategy